Samtavro Monastery: Architecture

 In accordance with the standards of 11th century, putting accent on decorations, the facades are richly decorated, but variously, considering difference in the illumination.
 Such dualism is not common for that period.
 Accent was made on southern and northern facades.
 Decorations of the southern facade are rather fine, but rougher on the northern.
 The architect's idea was to express the effect of line movement.
 Eastern facade is more reserved.
 Most of the contrast here is created by triangular niches.
 Arches and windows have the signs of later alterations, including addition of the cross of the wall.
 Decorations of the western facade are even more simple.
 Portal here is more recent.

 Fragments of frescos remain in the dome and altar.

 Apart from the main temple, the monastery includes a small church, the bell-tower, a cylindrical tower, remnants of palace and some modern structures, all surrounded by the wall.

 The bell-tower, situated in the north-west corner of the wall, has three floors.
 The ground floor incorporates the entrance to the territory, the first floor was served both for observation and for living, and the second floor is an open belfry.

-A small church, standing to right from the entrance, was rebuilt several times.
+A small church, standing to right of the entrance, was rebuilt several times.
 It was said to be originally built by Saint Nino of Cappadocia, who converted Georgia into Christianity.